cyrip/app-base-nv/docs/e2e-encryption-plan.md

 ## Overview

-This document outlines the architecture and implementation plan for adding end-to-end encryption (E2EE) to the chat application using public-key cryptography.
+This document outlines the architecture and implementation plan for adding **optional** end-to-end encryption (E2EE) to the chat application using public-key cryptography.

+**Key Feature**: Users can enable/disable encryption per channel or direct message, giving them flexibility to choose when they need maximum security.

 ## Security Architecture